djm160830/twt-txt-analysis/README.md

 Python version: Python 3.7.6

-Extracting Tweets in real time using python-twitter library and displaying the count of named entities returned by spaCy's named entity recognizer with matplotlib's pyplot.
+Extracting Tweets continuously using python-twitter library and displaying the count of named entities returned by spaCy's named entity recognizer with matplotlib's pyplot.

 ## How to run
 #### Install requirements